Skip to content

 Divide, /

-Binary slash (division) operator / is used for integer division of two values, which truncates towards zero if result is positive, and away from zero if result is negative.
-This is also called rounding down (or rounding towards -∞).
+The binary slash (division) operator / is used for integer division of two values, which truncates toward zero if the result is positive and away from zero if the result is negative.
+This is also called rounding down or rounding toward -∞.

-An attempt to divide by zero would result in an error with exit code 4: Integer overflow.
+An attempt to divide by zero results in an error with exit code 4: Integer overflow.

 let two: Int = 2;